jesuschao/Airbnb-Competition/README.md

 Try to find a machine learning model that predicts prices of apartments in Airbnb.

+### PROCESS.

+- Cleaning the csv, Nan, unseful columns ...
+- Include numeric columns and transform columns with strings (get dummies)
+- Check correlation.
+- Training the model-

-### COMEMENTS.
+### COMENTS.

-In this project I've tried to make a prediction with several models, however I have not suceeded as there was a huge overfitting on my stydy.
+I've tried to make a prediction with several models, however I have not suceeded as there was a huge overfitting on my stydy.

 Finally my best option was "Random Forest Model" among all models checked.